dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 ### Handheld Camera

-DJI's handheld camera Osmo series allows users to take smooth, professional videos while the user is moving, by integrating DJI's aircraft camera stabilization gimbal technology onto an easy to carry handle.
+DJI's handheld camera Osmo series allows users to take smooth, professional videos when the user is moving by integrating DJI's aircraft camera stabilization gimbal technology onto an easy to carry handle.

 ### Stand Alone Components

-Two components of the aircraft (flight controller and wireless link) can be used on DJI airframes and third party airframes.
-Some of these components have limited DJI Mobile SDK support.
+Two components of the aircraft (flight controller, wireless link) can be used on DJI or third party airframes.
+Some of these components are supported to a limited degree in the DJI Mobile SDK.

 ### Accessories

-DJI aircraft and handheld cameras are compatible with a number of DJI accessories like: DJI Focus, D-RTK, Cendence and more.
-Some of these accessories are supported by the DJI Mobile SDK.
+DJI aircraft and handheld cameras are compatible with a number of DJI accessories.
+Some of these accessories are also supported by the DJI Mobile SDK, meaning the mobile device will be able to interact with the accessory to some degree.

 ## Components

-Before doing a detailed product comparison it is useful to understand the basic components of a product and their functions.
+Before doing a detailed product comparison it is useful to understand the components of a product and their function.

-All products comprise of component modules that provide an important feature or function.
-An introduction to common components can be found below, with more details here [Component Guide](./component-guide-flightController.html).
+All products comprise component modules that provide an important feature or function.
+An introduction to typical components is below with more details in the [Component Guide](./component-guide-flightController.html).

 ![ComponentsAircraft](../../images/product-introduction/ComponentsAircraft.png)